boorch/bOrca/README.md

 - Plays C3 C4 C5

 ## Midichord Operator (`=`)
 The Midichord operator outputs MIDI notes to form common chord types based on a root note.
 It supports various chord types from basic triads to extended chords, including jazz voicings, making it useful for harmonic progressions and complex chord sequences.
-(This replaces OSC operator, as I neve ruse it)
+(This replaces OSC operator, as I never use it)

 | Operator | Channel | Octave | Root Note | Chord Type | Velocity | Duration |
 |:--------:|:-------:|:------:|:---------:|:----------:|:--------:|:--------:|